FELLOWS

 Sally Abu Bakr is a cultural policy expert and senior municipal leader with over two decades of experience in cultural management, strategic planning, and international cultural cooperation.
 Since 2015, she has served as Director of the Cultural Department at Ramallah Municipality.
 She played a central role in formulating Ramallah’s Cultural Policy Strategy and managing major cultural infrastructure projects, including the Ramallah City Museum and the Shireen Abu Akleh Media Museum.
 Abu Bakr previously headed the Culture and Art Unit at the Municipality, coordinating high-profile initiatives such as the Qalandiya International Biennale and the Wein A Ramallah public space festival.

-Marlon Burton (L|A|L.1) - United Kindgom
+Marlon Burton (L|A|L.1) - UK

-Marlon Burton is an agent at leadring UK artist agency, ATC Live with eight years of experience with an international roster, which includes acts like: Karpe, MATA, Drax Project, Reuben James, Danielle Ponder, PLK, and Charlotte OC.
+Marlon Burton is an agent at leading UK artist agency, ATC Live with eight years of experience with an international roster, which includes acts like: Karpe, MATA, Drax Project, Reuben James, Danielle Ponder, PLK, and Charlotte OC.
 He joined ATC to help develop their Urban & Contemporary division with the main focus on Rap, Drill, Grime, RnB, Jazz and Soul.

 Ula Buyuly (L|A|L.1) - Poland